Navedijaz480/Cinio_Game/README.md

 5. Push your updated project to your git repo and share URL.

 ## Requirement
-1. Need to integrate with Metamask
+1. Need to integrate with Metamask.
 2. Sign text ("Hello, Ai-Blockchain!") with Metamask
 3. Console log a transaction made by signing text with Metamask

 ## Timeframe
 This test should be completed within three hours from the date you begin the assessment.

 ## Preparation